 - As soon as the Instant Pot beeps, quick release the pressure manually and open the lid.

 - Now stir in the coconut milk, garam masala and let it simmer on sauté mode for 4-5 minutes until the sauce is thickened to your preference.
 Use full-fat canned coconut milk.
-I used Chakoh brand coconut milk as it is so much more creamier than other brands I have tried.

 - You are almost ready!
 Stir in the lime juice and garnish with cilantro.